 - Unlocked The sector is unprotected and protection can be changed by a simple command.
 The protection state defaults to unprotected after a power cycle, software reset, or hardware reset. - Dynamically Locked A sector is protected and protection can be changed by a simple command.
-The protection state is not saved across a power cycle or reset. - Persistently Locked A sector is protected and protection can only be changed if the PPB Lock Bit is set to 1.
+The protection state is not saved across a power cycle or reset. - Persistently Locked A sector is protected and protection can only be changed if the PPB Lock Bit is set to '1'.
 The protection state is non-volatile and saved across a power cycle or reset.
 Changing the protection state requires programming and or erase of the PPB bits

-Table 40 Sector protection states
+Table 39 Sector protection states

-Pro tection bit va lues Soctor state PPB lock PPB DYB Sector state 1 1 1 Unprotected - PPB and DYB are changeable 1 1 0 Protected - PPB and DYB are changeable 1 0 1 Protected - PPB and DYB are changeable 1 0 0 Protected - PPB and DYB are changeable 0 1 1 Unprotected - PPB not changeable, DYB is changeable 0 1 0 Protected - PPB not changeable, DYB is changeable 0 0 1 Protected - PPB not changeable, DYB is changeable 0 0 0 Protected - PPB not changeable, DYB is changeable
+Protection Bit Values lues Soctor State PPB Lock PPB DYB Sector State 1 1 1 Unprotected - PPB and DYB are changeable 1 1 0 Protected - PPB and DYB are changeable 1 0 1 Protected - PPB and DYB are changeable 1 0 0 Protected - PPB and DYB are changeable 0 1 1 Unprotected - PPB not changeable, DYB is changeable 0 1 0 Protected - PPB not changeable, DYB is changeable 0 0 1 Protected - PPB not changeable, DYB is changeable 0 0 0 Protected - PPB not changeable, DYB is changeable